 Fees

 CHSs use a schedule of fees and income ranges when assessing clients.
-Fees for CHS are applied in line with the Home and Community Care (HACC) fees policy and program manual which provide a consistent framework for how service providers are to operate.
+Fees are applied in line with the Community health fees policy which provides a consistent framework for how service providers are to operate.

 Philosophy